Deadliest cities to drive in during Thanksgiving weekend

-What cities are the deadliest for driving on Thanksgiving Day weekend?
-(2017)
+Which cities were deadliest for driving on Thanksgiving Day weekend?

 |Rank||City||State||Number of deaths|

-What states are the deadliest for Thanksgiving Day weekend?
-(2017)
+Which states were deadliest for Thanksgiving Day weekend?

 |Rank||State||Number of deaths|

-Overindulging in food is synonymous with Thanksgiving but so is drinking.
-One of the consequences of this is that 26% of all Thanksgiving road fatalities are attributable to drunk drivers.
-Of all of the drunk driving fatalities in 2017, Talladega, Alabama; Croton, Michigan; Charleston, South Carolina; and Odessa, Texas claim the number one spot with two deaths due to drunk driving.
+Overindulgence isn’t exclusive to food on Thanksgiving.
+A consequence of indulgence is the 31% of all Thanksgiving road fatalities attributable to drunk drivers.
+Of all of the drunk driving fatalities in 2018, Bakersfield, California, and Houston, Texas took No. 1 with three deaths due to drunk driving.

 |Rank||City||State||Number of drunk-driving deaths|